IsmaelMartinez/logger-to-kibana/CONTRIBUTING.md

 Note, you can access those commands directly.

-Remember to activate your virtual environment by runnign `source .env/bin/activate`
+Remember to activate your virtual environment by running `source .env/bin/activate`

 ## Pushing a change